 Winter Weather Reminders

-With a major winter storm on the horizon, we wanted to share a few reminders to help keep your tank full and your house warm.
+With another winter storm on the horizon, we wanted to share a few reminders to help keep your tank full and your house warm.
 No matter what kind of system you use, these winter storm tips will help keep your heating system running at peak efficiency — and keep our delivery drivers safe:

 - Check your tank gauge now and place an order on our portal if you’re running low.
 Heating oil customers should order when your gauge is at 1/4.
 Propane customers should request their next delivery when their gauge is at 30%.
 We will be out delivering as long at it is safe for our drivers to be on the road.